corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-state.md

 ### Implement the state

-The next line of code you add defines the type of [`ContractState`](api-states.html#contractstate) you implement with the `AppleStamp` class.
+The next line of code you add defines the type of <a href="../../../../../platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`</a> you implement with the `AppleStamp` class.
 Add this line to ensure that Corda recognizes the `AppleStamp` as a state.

 In this case, use a `LinearState` to tie the `AppleStamp` to a `LinearID`.